England Football Online

 John George Coleman MM

-According to the 1891 census, George is now the second of six children to Samuel and Sarah A., living at 18 Albert Street in Kettering.
-His father is now a bricksetter.
+According to the 1891 census, scholar John is now the fourth of seven children to George and Julia, now living at 9 Lower Albert Street in Kettering.
+His father is now a milkman.

 According to the 1901 census, John is a shoe rivetter and married to Ellen and they live at 36 Albert Street, with her parents Charles and Lydia Moore, and younger siblings.
 Charles is a furnace labourer.

-According to the 1911 census, John is a professional footballer, living with his wife Nellie and two children, Arthur and victor (another three had died!).
+According to the 1911 census, John is a professional footballer, living with his wife Nellie and two children, Arthur and Victor.
 As well as two visiting members of the family, the Coleman's had a servant and three boarders, all fellow Sunderland footballers, William Cringan, Harry Read and David Main.
 They lived at 38 Roker Baths Road in Sunderland.

 During the war, he was stated as living at Northgate Street in Kettering, he was a member of the Footballer's Battalion.